RichardDapice/MediaBrowser/README.md

 </p>

 <p align="center">
-Media Broser is a WIP application based on modern Android development and MVVM architecture utlizing Hilt for dependency inject along with flow and stateFlow for service and state management.
+Media Browser is a WIP application based on modern Android development and MVVM architecture utlizing Hilt for dependency inject along with flow and stateFlow for service and state management.
 </p>
 </br>